Can you withdraw money from your ISA account?

 Cash ISA

-If your ISA is flexible, you can put the money back within the same tax year, provided this is paid back into the same cash ISA.
+If your ISA is flexible, you can put the money back within the same tax year, provided this is paid back into the same ISA.

 Innovative Finance ISA